klauscc/VindLU/README.md

 - `SLURM_ARGS`: the additional arguments for slurm.
 You can set the default arguments (`DEFAULT_SLURM_ARGS` in [tools/run.py](tools/run.py)). `SLURM_ARGS` will override the default arguments.
 - `JOBNAME`: The experiment name and job_name in slurm.
 All the outputs (checkpoint and logs) will be write to `$VL_EXP_DIR/JOBNAME`.
 - `DEP_JOBNAME`: The dependent job.
 This job will start only when `DEP_JOBNAME` is finished.
 You can use this feature to submit your pretraining, finetuning and evaluation jobs in the same time.
 Only valid when slurm is available.
 - `NNODES`: The number of nodes to use.
-Only 1 is supported if no slurm.
 - `NGPUS`: How many GPUs to use in each node.
 - `TASK`: This job will run the script `tasks/TASK.py` in [tasks](tasks).
 Supported tasks:
     - "pretrain": for pretraining.